-Besides the need for cold (read elevation) access issues are generally all that bar attepts.
+Besides the need for cold (read elevation) access issues are generally all that bar attempts.
 Aside from some moderates and the occasional hard climb, there is no roadside ice.
-Actually there is very little ice within 1 hr from the road.
+Actually there is very little ice within 1 hr from the road Mt Arrowsmith and the Cokely Walls are the rare exception.
 If you are willing to put in the effort and suffer the dreaded Island bush, you will be rewarded with uparralled views and stellar climbing.
 It is worth it.

 Especially if coming form the Rockies, or other areas with significant ice buildup each year, remember to take along a healthy selection of small rock gear, pins, your "north wall hammer" and a couple of pickets.
 The conditions here tend to be rather thin

 compared to other locations.
 Keeping this in mind, Vancouver Island ice climbing is an excellent experience.
 Timing is critical and when the conditions are "in" take the day off work or whatever is required and get in the alpine.
 Climbing steep delicate ice above an island-wide cloud deck in the sunlight with good company is a cerebral yet sublime experience to be missed by none willing to make the effort.
 Trust me...there won't be any line-ups!

 Not much in the way of regulatory trouble with Island Ice.
 Most backcountry access is through logging roads.
 These will, from time to time, be closed to the public .
 During weekdays, and sometimes on weekends, there will be logging activity.
 Keep your headlights on while driving and yield the right of way to the really big truck that is driving very quickly directly at you.

 CampingNo open fires are permitted in the Strathcona Park backcountry

 , and ensure that you observe any restriction imposed by the rangers.
 As always practice low impact...keep to this one and don't wreck it for the next fellow.